Scarabaeus1031/NEXAH/NAVIGATOR/REPOSITORY_MAP.md

 They are:

-> dynamic transition fields that can be explored and navigated
+> structured dynamical fields
+> with geometry, flow, and convergence

 ---